 FAQ – Small Animal Care at Green’s Creek Veterinary Hospital

 The team at Green’s Creek Veterinary Hospital wants to make sure that all of your pet care questions are answered.
 We understand that you care about your pet and want to know all you can about their health needs.
 Click on your question below to reveal our answer.
-If you still have questions, or if you don’t see your question listed on our FAQ, please contact our team and we’ll be happy to help.
+If you still have questions, or if you don’t see your question listed on our FAQ, please call us at (254) 445-0440 and we’ll be happy to help.

 Frequently Asked Questions About Small Animal Care

 Why is dental care so important for my pet?

 Dental care is a precursor to overall physical health—after all, an unclean mouth can lead to a variety of health problems.
 When tartar and plaque, which contain toxins, buildup on the surfaces of teeth and below the gumline, the toxins then seep into the bloodstream, affecting the organs that filter the blood, such as the heart, liver, and kidneys.
 Professional teeth cleanings are critical, as well as regular at-home dental maintenance.

 Can you help me learn how to brush my pet’s teeth?